Staunton, Illinois: Early history

 In 1817, John Wood became the first colonial settler to settle in what is now downtown Staunton.
 The town slowly grew and by the town's incorporation in 1859, had a schoolhouse, general store, a doctor's office and a mill.
 Staunton grew with the introduction of the railroad and a coal mine in the 1860s.
 New immigrants from Ireland, Germany and Italy moved to Staunton, and the community soon became one of the largest cities in southern Illinois.
 The Staunton Star-Times started publication in 1878.
 In 1891, Staunton applied for city status and elected its first mayor, F. E. Godfrey.

 Coal mining

 Coal mining characterized the city for nearly a century.
 Henry Voge opened the first coal mine in 1869 ("The Gin Shaft").
 Two large mounds of slag that rise from prairie farmland on the outskirts of Staunton tell much about the history and the present status of the small city.
 The size of the piles indicates many years of deep shaft coal production, while the weeded erosions indicate the tipples have been idle for years.
 Mining started here shortly before the Civil War.
 It ended shortly before World War II.
 When the shafts were operating, they provided most of the employment in the town.
-Note: although it has been said that coal mining had started in Staunton before the Civil War era, I found no indication of that in any other source.
-All of these indicate that coal mining first started in Staunton in 1869.